Shissors/Varaint-Calling-Pipeline/README.md

 ## Output Plots

 ![The Read Depth Plot, showing the Position of Sequence (POS) on X axis and Read Depth (DP) on the Y axis, higher depth -> better coverage -> better quality](https://github.com/Shissors/Varaint-Calling-Pipeline/blob/main/read_depth.png)

+The Read Depth Plot, showing the Position of Sequence (POS) on X axis and Read Depth (DP) on the Y axis, higher depth -> better coverage -> better quality

 ![The variant plot, shows SNPs and INDELs along the genome.
 The quality on the Y axis and POS on the X axis.
 Higher quality -> More reliable result](https://github.com/Shissors/Varaint-Calling-Pipeline/blob/main/variant.png)

+The variant plot, shows SNPs and INDELs along the genome.
+The quality on the Y axis and POS on the X axis.
+Higher quality -> More reliable result